The GHS WAY

 The New Zealand Curriculum key competencies (participating and contributing, thinking, using language, symbols and text, relating to others, and managing self) are woven into our school values.

-Our school wide positive behaviour plan is based on the following principles:
+The GHS way is based on the following principles:

 That building positive relationships with children, parents and whanau creates a school culture where every child can achieve success.